Reviewed: 16th September 2019

 An additional benefit of deciding to go down the route of voluntary liquidation is that it reflects far better on the directors of the company than if compulsory liquidation is forced upon it.
 Voluntary liquidation demonstrates that the directors were aware of the financial problems facing the company and took action to stop the situation escalating and potentially worsening the position of their creditors further.
 Compulsory liquidation on the other hand, indicates that the company’s directors were unaware of its financial distress, or were aware but chose to trade on for as long as possible regardless.

-Following the liquidation of the company, whether voluntary or compulsory, the directors’ conduct will be assessed.
-Should there be evidence that the company’s insolvency was ignored leading to creditors’ positions being subsequently worsened, further action may be taken against the directors personally.
+Following the liquidation of the company, whether voluntary or compulsory by order of the court, the directors’ conduct will be assessed.
+Should there be evidence that the company’s insolvency was ignored, leading to creditors’ positions being subsequently worsened, further action may be taken against the directors personally.